 DVR-like controls, condensed games, multiple viewing angles, and hometown announcing.

-Watch every NFL game for less than the price of a stamp.
+Watch every NFL game replay for less than the price of a stamp.

 An Overview of NFL Game Pass in 2018